Advancements since Fall CoH on 26 Oct 15.

 - Your Eagle BoR will usually be held at St Lukes from 1900-2030. . .and most likely on a Wednesday.
 Good Luck!

-- Once you earn the rank of Eagle, contact Mrs. Cathy Garrison for help with planning your Eagle Court of Honor.
+- Once you earn the rank of Eagle, and have received your Eagle package from National, you can start planning your Eagle Court of Honor.